 Muay Thai is art of eight limbs, fighters, called Nak Muay, will attack with their fists, kicks, knees, elbows, and even throws.
 But is Muay Thai effective in a street fight, can these techniques be utilized effectively outside the ring?

 Muay Thai is a sport that is highly regulated.
 It takes place in a ring with a referee to ensure safety.
 Fighters’ health and safety is of paramount importance.
 Athletes must pass rigorous fitness and health testing before they can step in the ring.
 Doctors and regulators inspect each fighter to ensure that they are safe to fight.
 If is a fighter is no longer able to defend themselves in the ring, the referee will end the match to ensure no needless damage is absorbed.
-The sport of Muay Thai is practiced worldwide and is also nearly an Olympic sport.
+The sport of Muay Thai is practised worldwide and is also nearly an Olympic sport.
+But is Muay Thai effective in a street fight?

 Street Fighting and Martial Arts